Iowa Hawkeyes Basketball Odds

-After the sportsbook has verified your account, you need to deposit funds so you have some money to wager with.
-Sportsbooks tend to give their best promotional deals to first-time depositors, so check your email before you make your deposit.
+After the sportsbook has verified your account, you need to deposit funds, so you have some money for betting.
+Sportsbooks tend to give their best betting deals to first-time depositors, so check your email before you make your deposit.

 At that point, you’re ready to start browsing the markets for Iowa men’s basketball.
 Click or tap on the college basketball menu on the app or website, then scroll until you see the Iowa game.
 The sportsbook may offer special promotions just for the contest, so be sure to watch out for those.

 During the basketball season, you’ll be able to place many types of bets on individual games, as well as place season-long bets.
 Here’s a rundown of the most popular wagers and betting lines for Iowa Hawkeyes games:

 - Point Spread: The most popular basketball wager of all, the point spread sees the underdog given additional points to even the game.
 You’ll then bet on either of the teams to “beat the spread.”
 This can be a good wager if you think the favorites will win more comfortably than predicted, or if you think the underdog will run the favorites closer than predicted.

 - Moneyline: This is a straightforward wager on which team will win the game.
 In one-sided games, you’ll see small odds for the favored team and long odds for the underdog, perhaps ideal if you fancy the Hawkeyes to pull off an upset in March Madness.

 - Totals: With this option, you’ll be betting on whether the total points in the game will be above or below a given number.
 If you think the 3-point shooters will be on fire, bet over or if you’re anticipating a scrappy, tight affair, bet the under.